splunk/splunk-operator/docs/Examples.md

     - [Updating global kubernetes secret object](#updating-global-kubernetes-secret-object)
     - [Deleting global kubernetes secret object](#deleting-global-kubernetes-secret-object)

-Please refer to the [Custom Resource Guide](CustomResources.md) for more information about the custom resources that you can use with the Splunk Operator.
+Refer to the [Custom Resource Guide](CustomResources.md) for more information about the custom resources that you can use with the Splunk
+Operator.

 ## Creating a Clustered Deployment

-The two basic building blocks of Splunk Enterprise are search heads and indexers.
-A `Standalone` resource can be used to create a single instance that can perform either, or both, of these roles.
+The two basic building blocks of Splunk Enterprise infrastructure are search heads and indexers.
+A `Standalone` resource can be used to create a single instance that can perform either, or both of these roles.

 ```yaml
 apiVersion: enterprise.splunk.com/v1